Nkandu Luo: Career

 Luo worked at Saint Mary's Hospital in London.
 She became a professor in microbiology and immunology at the University of Zambia in 1993 and worked as Head of Pathology and Microbiology at the University Teaching Hospital, Lusaka, Zambia.
 She has published numerous journal articles on HIV/AIDS.

 Luo was elected to parliament representing the Movement for Multi-Party Democracy in the Mandevu constituency in 1996.
 She served as Deputy Minister of Health from 1997 to 1999 and Health Minister in 1999, however she clashed with both donors and health workers and was moved from the post in November 1999 and replaced by David Mpamba.
 She was Minister of Transport and Communications from 1999 to 2001 before losing her seat in the 2001 election.

 Luo created a network of thirty national AIDS advocacy groups and founded non-profit organisation Tasintha, which seeks to free Zambia from commercial sex-work and HIV/AIDS.
 She established the National AIDS Control program, the National Blood Transfusion Service and the Prevention of Mother to Child transmission of HIV/AIDS program.

 Luo was elected as the Patriotic Front representative for Munali constituency in the September 2011 election.
 She was appointed as Minister of Local Government and Housing by Michael Sata, serving from October 2011 to July 2012, and then became Minister of Chiefs and Traditional Affairs from July 2012 to February 2015.
 Luo was sworn in as Minister of Gender by Edgar Lungu in February 2015.
 In March 2016, Luo was adopted as President of the Women Parliamentary caucus at the 134th Inter Parliamentary Union conference in Lusaka.
 She retained her Munali constituency seat at the August 2016 election and the following month, she became Zambia's Higher Education Minister.
-Luo was appointed as the Minister of Fisheries and Livestock in 2019.
+Luo was appointed as the Minister of Fisheries and Livestock in July 2019.
 On 20 October 2019, she threatened to cancel the memorandum of understanding with the Zambia Cooperative Federation (ZCF) for the construction of an agricultural industrial park in Chipata worth over $1 billion.

 Luo was the running mate for President Lungu in the August 2021 election after Vice President Inonge Wina announced her decision to retire.